 Training Providers

-The following SETA/QCTO accredited Skills Development Providers are also recognized with the IWH PB as
+The following Skills Development Providers are also recognized with the IWH PB as Professional Development Partners (PDP).

-WHY SHOULD YOU USE AN IWH RECOGNISED TRAINING PROVIDER TO TRAIN YOUR WORK AT HEIGHT EMPLOYEES
+WHY SHOULD YOU USE AN IWH RECOGNISED PROFESSIONAL DEVELOPMENT PARTNERS (PDP) TO TRAIN YOUR WORK AT HEIGHT EMPLOYEES

 The IWH Prof Body is the only professional body registered with SAQA (South African Qualifications Authority) for the work at height industry.
-As part of its scope, they recognises suitable, accredited providers to conduct training.
+As part of its scope, they recognises suitable, compliant PDP to conduct training.
 What this means, is that the skills development provider recognised by us, will be verified against the following:

 Why all the above is important…